prathapkashyap/local-passport-signin-signup-strategy/README.md

-this uses th passport-local dependency to create new user and also to chec kif the same user exists in the given database.
+this uses the passport-local dependency to create new user and also to check if the same user exists in the given database.